Savannah Guthrie: The Today Show (2011–present)

-Since 2012, she has hosted the Macy's Thanksgiving Day Parade on NBC and the annual Rockefeller Center Christmas tree lighting.
+Since 2012, Guthrie has hosted the Macy's Thanksgiving Day Parade on NBC and the annual Rockefeller Center Christmas tree lighting.
+On November 29, 2017, Guthrie welcomed Hoda Kotb as cohost after Lauer's sexual harassment of colleagues became public.
+Guthrie was included in Time magazine's list of 100 most influential people of 2018.

-In 2020, she conducted another interview with then-President Donald Trump during his re-election campaign in the 2020 election amidst the COVID-19 pandemic in the United States.
-Guthrie pressed him on issues of his debts, coronavirus response and refusal to outright condemn the right-wing conspiracy theory of QAnon.
+In October 2020, she conducted another interview with then-President Trump during his re-election campaign amidst the COVID-19 pandemic in the United States.
+Guthrie pressed him on several topics, including his debts, response to the pandemic, and refusal to condemn the QAnon conspiracy theory.

-Guthrie was included in Time's list of 100 most influential people of 2018.